-(h) Require the development and implementation of financial best practices for a qualified city.
+(j) Require the development and implementation of financial best practices for a qualified city or qualified school district.

-(i) Recommend the adoption or amendment of certain charter provisions, bylaws, ordinances, policies, or operating procedures for the qualified city.
+(k) Recommend the adoption or amendment of certain charter provisions, bylaws, ordinances, policies, or operating procedures for the qualified city or qualified school district, as applicable.

-(j) Require the pursuit of financial or managerial training to ensure the proper discharge of duties for the qualified city.
+(1) Require the pursuit of financial or managerial training to ensure the proper discharge of duties for the qualified city or qualified school district.

-(k) Make and execute contracts necessary to carry out the purposes of this act.
+(m) Make and execute contracts necessary to carry out the purposes of this act.

-(l) Sue or be sued.
+(n) Sue or be sued.
 The commission may retain legal counsel to enforce any provisions of this act.

-(m) Require the qualified city and the employees or agents of the qualified city to timely produce and share all information and documents, and provide access to all information on assets, services, records, and any other materials or documents the commission determines are necessary to carry out its responsibilities under this act.
-The commission may require the officers or employees of the qualified city to attend commission meetings for any purpose necessary to carry out its responsibilities under this act.
+(o) Require the qualified city or qualified school district and the employees or agents of the qualified city or qualified school district to timely produce and share all information and documents, and provide access to all information on assets, services, records, and any other materials or documents the commission determines are necessary to carry out its responsibilities under this act.
+The commission may require the officers or employees of the qualified city or qualified school district to attend commission meetings for any purpose necessary to carry out its responsibilities under this act.

-(n) Perform any duty provided by law that a receivership transition advisory board as described in section 23 of the local financial stability and choice act, 2012 PA 436, MCL 141.1563, may perform.
+(p) Perform any duty provided by law that a receivership transition advisory board as described in section 23 of the local financial stability and choice act, 2012 PA 436, MCL 141.1563, may perform.